kawilliams/kawilliams.github.io/teaching/hci/design-doc.md

 Good videos have good visuals and good sound.
 The advice is obvious, but inevitably there will be submissions every year with blurry input and the soundscape of a wind tunnel.
 We are trying to avoid this.

-Decide whether you want to use music, capitons, narrative, or some kind of combination of them.
+Decide whether you want to use music, captions, narrative, or some kind of combination of them.
 Don't create a silent demo video.
 Below, you'll find some nice resources for music that you can include as a backdrop to your product.
 * [How to Create Your First Product Demo Video as a Total Newbie](https://www.process.st/product-demo-video/): You might not necessarily use the same tech in the article, but many of the principles remain.